 - Appears in several locations

-Hidradenitis suppurativa is not caused by an infection and can't be transmitted sexually.
-It's not contagious and is not due to poor hygiene.
+Hidradenitis suppurativa is not caused by an infection or being unclean, and it can't be spread to other people.

-Factors that may increase your risk may include:
+Factors that increase your chance of developing hidradenitis suppurativa include:

 - Your sex.
 Women are more likely to develop hidradenitis suppurativa than are men.